 Their influence will impact the overall culture of the department and, therefore, your startup.
 It’s essential you dedicate the time to make the proper decision.

 Let’s say that our founder has found someone.
 How should they go about managing the marketing team moving forward?

 Should they simply share and discuss their goals and how marketing can help and leave all else to their marketing lead?
 Should they allocate time to still be involved in important decisions (like hiring vs outsourcing certain aspects of the work as an example)?

 A: In the beginning, the founder can have a say.

-But if you have found the right CMO or Marketing Co-Founder they should be able to do their thing.
+But if you have found the right CMO or Marketing Co-Founder they should be able to do their thing, from selecting the right resumes to making the hire.
 Even decisions like outsourcing.